 Tacos with lean meat and guacamole

-Another excellent option after a boxing workout is a complete protein shake (How To Make a Complete Protein Shake).
+Another excellent option of what to eat after boxing training is a complete protein shake (How To Make a Complete Protein Shake).
 Protein shakes combine all of the necessary nutrients your body needs in one serving.
-Protein shakes can save on time if you are working out on-the-go.
-Boxers should never skip eating when they are in training, so it is a good idea to have a protein shake ready if you don’t have time to prepare a full meal.
+Protein shakes can save time if you are working out on-the-go.
+Boxers should never skip eating when they are in training, so it is a good idea to have a protein shake ready if you don’t have time to prepare a full post workout meal.

 Nutrition is a cornerstone to a healthy lifestyle.
 For boxers, it is also the foundation of getting the most out of training and having success in the ring.
 What you eat after your boxing workout will help you get back to the bag stronger each time.